turbosmurfen/spoton/README.md

 Thanks to [@Westor](https://github.com/westor7) for helping me out with fixing vulnerables and other things in the mIRC Beta Addon for Spoton.
 Thanks to [@moobsmc](https://github.com/moobsmc) for Stop Control for Spotify.
 Thanks to [@Madis0](https://github.com/Madis0) for helping me with the readme and other things.

+# Future for Spoton

+I know that many people are waiting for new features other than **artist - title** and **control** functions.
+I have not been doing the course I should have following.
+I don't have enough of knowledge when it comes to read from electron applications, like Spotify.

+Spoton will stay updated but there will not come more features other than the stuff Spoton support from now.
+Maybe in the future, who knows :)